milesj/emojibase/README.md

 ### API

-What kind of emoji database would this be without a few helper functions for easily using and working with emoji characters.
-These functions can be found in the `emojibase` package.
+What kind of emoji database would this be without a few helper functions for easily using and working with emoji characters?
+A bad one, and thus, a handful of functions can be found in the `emojibase` package.

 ```
 npm install emojibase --save